Wild Cat(echectical) Course

 Wild Cat is a new adventure in exploring the depths of mystical Christianity through head, heart and hands learning.
 This is a journey for those of us who love the wild edges and fertile margins of faith, who want to put down deep roots into sacred ground and for those who are more interested in questions than answers…

 Wild Cat is part of a gradual and experimental emergence of a committed, new monastic, learning community that can support and enable those who may be called to a contemporary, contemplative way of living.
-As with earlier Wild Wisdom courses the emphasis is on holistic and collaborative learning that includes curiosity (study & reflection), contemplative practices, creativity (including crafting) and ceremony.
+As with earlier Wild Wisdom courses the emphasis is on holistic and collaborative learning that includes curiosity (study & reflection), contemplative practices, creativity and ceremony.

 Course Introduction

-Created by Rev Sam Wernham, the course draws inspiration from Sam’s previous Wild Wisdom doctoral research and from the Book of Common Prayer (BCP) in the Anglican tradition.
+Created by Rev Sam Wernham, the course draws inspiration from Sam’s previous doctoral research and from the Book of Common Prayer (BCP) in the Anglican tradition.
 So the ‘catechetical questions’ offered below are drawn from those in the BCP Catechism, which baptism & confirmation candidates were expected to learn & be able to ‘get right’.
 We will be treating them as open, depth questions without fixed answers and yet as a way to engage with some of the core aspects of Christian tradition and to consider what our own unfolding answers may be.
 Each of our gatherings will take a small part of the Creed, the Ten Commandments and the Lord’s Prayer, so that together we can dig into this fertile and yet sometimes hard ground, to discover our own meanings.

 Wild Cat 1 – Beginnings